typemill/docs/01-getting-started/index.md

 #  Getting Started

-Simply download Typemill and immediately start publishing.
-Typemill runs with **PHP7+** on apache webservers. **No database** is required, but your server must support mod_rewrite and htaccess.
+Typemill operates with **PHP 8.1 - PHP 8.3**  on web servers like Apache or Nginx. **No database** is needed.
+This chapter will guide you through the installation process.